 - Irregular colour.

-- Minor features of lesions (1 point each):
+- Minor features of lesions (one point each):

 - Largest diameter 7 mm or more.